0xdevalias/devalias.net/_posts/2013-06-16-markdown-on-tumblr.md

 ---
 Just discovered that I can switch the rich text editor to markdown! w00t!

-You can tell I don’t look at this blog enough eh..?
+You can tell I don't look at this blog enough eh..?